skylock53/Automatisation-Course/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+- I would let all configuration changes happen first, mark which services need a restart, and then restart or reload them only once at the and, only if necessary.
+This reduces downtime, avoids unnecessary restarts, and keeps the system more stable.